tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - If you’re going to compete with anyone, we should tell our kids, compete with yourself, to be the best version of yourself.
 Compete over things you actually control.
 And make no mistake, we should take that advice ourselves.

-- Compete with yourself to be more present, to be kinder, to have more fun with your kids . . . to beat what you got from your own parents.
+- Compete with yourself to be more present, to be kinder, to have more fun with your kids... to beat what you got from your own parents.
 Focus on the stuff that’s up to you, that can be an example for your kids as they grow into the people you want them to become.

 # Teach Them Empathy